 Grégory Mermoud

-I led multiple products and teams through their entire lifecycle, from ideation to market.
+My focus is on fostering scientific, engineering, and operational excellence across my organization, especially in the area of system design, data science, machine learning, and software engineering.
 I work best at the intersection of architecture, business, engineering, and technology, where I can influence and align vision, architecture, roadmap, research, and execution.

-As an innovator, my mission is to deliver disruptive (non-incremental) technology, leading through the entire lifecycle, from ideation, team hiring, research and development, product design, system architecture, intellectual property, engineering execution, up to first customer shipment.
+At Cisco, my mission is to deliver disruptive (non-incremental) innovations, leading through their entire lifecycle, from ideation, hiring, R&D, product design, architecture, and intellectual property protection, to engineering execution and first customer shipment.

 Highlights